solita/solita.github.com/_posts/2020-03-18-http-security-headers.md

 When you visit a site that redirects from HTTP to HTTPS, for a brief moment you are vulnerable.
 An attacker on the same network (e.g. coffee shop WiFi) can intercept your request and redirect it to their own site.
 This is known as a man-in-the-middle attack (MITM).

 The [HSTS header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Strict-Transport-Security) prevents the browser from ever loading a non-encrypted version of a site.
-There is however, a catch.
+There is, however, a catch.

 The HSTS header can only be sent via HTTPS.
 When connecting to a site for the very first time, the connection is unencrypted before the first redirect to HTTPS.
-After that the browser will force HTTPS for every request.
+After that, the browser will force HTTPS for every request.
 This will last for the duration specified in the header's max-age value (recommendation is one year).
 The max-age value is refreshed after each request if the HSTS header is present.

 So I can still get pwned?
 Yes, always.
 But most browsers nowadays use a [preload list](https://hstspreload.org/) which is a list of sites that support HSTS.
 Your browser will automatically use HTTPS when connecting to these sites.